-Once we know that there’s a strong connection between these conditions, we have to ask: how significant is that association?
+Once we know that there’s a connection between these conditions, we have to ask: how significant is that association?
 The tremendous improvement of migraineurs who get their sleep apnea treated argues that the connection is very significant.

 Why Migraine Doctors Don’t Ask about Sleep Apnea

-Take Action to Get Better Treatment
+Take Action for Better Migraine Treatment in Omaha